nhsx/ai-dictionary/.github/ISSUE_TEMPLATE/correct-a-term.md

 ---

-Thank you for finding and reporting an inaccuracy in the term.
+Thank you for finding and reporting an inaccuracy in the term, please fill in the details below:

 **Term:**